 “I don’t want to go,” I said. “the kids would be furious with us if they knew we were intending to fly in these conditions.”

-The Philippines is a very religious country, the people devout Catholics.
+The Philippines is a very religious country, most of the population are devout Catholics.
 I’ll admit I prayed that they would cancel the flight.
 I was sure I would never see my family again.

-The ground staff quickly opened the door to let the flight crew get on the bus.
+The ground staff opened the door to let the flight crew get on the bus.
 The wind was indescribable.
 It took two men just to hold the door open.

 After the crew were safely on board the plane, the staff assisted the passengers onto the bus.The wind was so strong by this time everyone needed to walk bent almost double to avoid being blown over.